-28.1 Creating Advisors and Rules
+29.1 Creating Advisors and Rules

-For common scenarios, reuse or edit the advisors and graphs provided by MySQL Enterprise.
-To create new advisors and graphs for your own needs, go to the Configuration on top menu bar and choose the Advisors menu item, select the Create Advisor button on the General Advisors Control or select the Import/Export button to create a graph.
+For common scenarios, reuse or edit the advisors and graphs provided by MySQL Enterprise Monitor.
+To create new advisors and graphs, open the Advisors page and select Create Advisor to create a custom advisor, or select Import/Export to create a graph.

-28.1.1 Creating Advisors
+29.1.1 Creating Advisors

-Similar existing Advisors are grouped together in Advisor category.
-To create a new Advisor, go to Configuration on top menu bar and choose the Advisors menu item, select the Create Advisor button on the General Advisors Control.
+Similar Advisors are grouped in categories.
+To create a new Advisor, select Create Advisor on the Advisors page.